Bayesian and Machine-Learning Analyses of Nonminimal $f(Q)$ Gravity and $H_0$ Tension: Data and Methodology

 \textbf{PP Data:} This data set refers to the Pantheon+ compilation, which includes 1550 spectroscopically confirmed Type Ia supernovae.
 The catalog provides 1770 data samples, from which we use the observational column corresponding to the non-SH0ES-calibrated apparent magnitude \( m_{\rm obs} \).
 We denote this subset as ``PP'' throughout our analysis.

 \textbf{DESY5 Data:} This data set consists of Type Ia supernovae observations from the Dark Energy Survey five-year sample (DES-SN5YR), comprising 1829 distinct SNe.
 It includes 194 nearby SNe with redshift \( z < 0.1 \) and 1635 DES SNe.
 For our analysis, we compute the likelihood using the distance modulus \( \mu \) and the full covariance matrix provided in the data release.
+We have updated our supernova analysis to incorporate the DES-Dovekie release, which replaces the earlier DESY5 sample.
+The DES-Dovekie compilation includes 197 low-redshift SNe~Ia and 1623 DES likely SNe~Ia, with improved calibration and systematic control, making it approximately more robust than the previous dataset.

-\textbf{Union3 Data:} The Union3 compilation, produced by the Supernova Cosmology Project \citep{Rubin:2023jdq}, provides one of the most extensive and homogeneous samples of Type~Ia supernovae to date.
+\textbf{Union3 Data:} The Union3 compilation, produced by the Supernova Cosmology Project \cite{Rubin:2023jdq}, provides one of the most extensive and homogeneous samples of Type~Ia supernovae to date.
 It extends the earlier Union and Union2 releases with improved photometric calibration, refined systematic corrections, and a uniformly processed sample of more than 1400 spectroscopically confirmed SNe Ia spanning the redshift range \( z \simeq 0.01\text{--}2.26 \).
 The dataset offers critical constraints on the cosmic expansion history and the properties of dark energy.
 Union3 combines observations from multiple surveys, including SNLS, SDSS, Pan-STARRS, CSP, and several low-redshift programs, along with space-based data from the Hubble Space Telescope (HST).
 All light curves were reprocessed using a common SALT2 pipeline to ensure photometric consistency.

 \item \textbf{DESI BAO:} This data set consists of Baryon Acoustic Oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) Data Release II~\cite{DESI:2025zgx}, which extends and improves upon the earlier DR1 results~\cite{DESI:2024mwx,DESI:2019jxc,Moon:2023jgl}.
 The key observables are the ratios $\{D_M/r_d$, $D_H/r_d$, $D_V/r_d \} $, where \( D_M \) is the comoving angular diameter distance, \( D_H \) the Hubble distance, \( D_V \) the spherically averaged BAO distance, and \( r_d \) the comoving sound horizon at the drag epoch~\cite{eBOSS:2020yzd,DESI:2024mwx}.
 For this analysis, we treat \(r_d\) as a free parameter.